 It’s worth knowing your business’s staff turnover.
 It’s also worth understanding that high staff turnover is not necessarily a bad thing, while low staff turnover is not necessarily a good thing.

-Before we explain how to calculate your staff turnover, let’s take a quick look at what a turnover rate says about a business.
+Before we explain how to calculate your staff turnover, let’s take a quick look at what a turnover rate says about your business.

 Employees leave for a variety of reasons such as lack of culture fit, an unhealthy work environment, or below-average compensation, especially for top performers or achievers.
 However, it takes objectivity for your HR team to understand that poor people management is also a major culprit in most turnover cases.